rahulmoorthy/Image_Inpainting_UNet/README.md

 • Designed a data-loader that yields a corrupted image and its mask as an input to the model.

 • Trained U-Net (~100 epochs) model using MSE as loss function and Adam optimizer.

-The model outputs an image like the ground truth image by restoring the corrupted/missing patch.
+• The model outputs an image like the ground truth image by restoring the corrupted/missing patch.

-# Visualizing results across epochs :
+## Visualizing some of the results (ground-truth label, train input, train output) below:

 ![Epoch_1](/images/epoch1.JPG)